oncody/vue-webpack-tutorial/04-vue-loader/README.md

-# In this example we show how to configure vue-loader in webpack to use single file components
+# In this tutorial you'll learn how to configure vue-loader in webpack to use single file components

 # Single file components are great because all related code for your component is in the same place!